MahmoodAkhtar/BrightSky.SharedKernel/README.md

 ## `Error`

-The problem this type helps solve is that instead of using .NET Exception classes for control flow and/or error states this type makes it possible to represent and error state.
+The problem this type helps solve is that instead of using .NET Exception classes for control flow and/or error states this type makes it possible to represent an error state.
 It can hold useful information and then be used with the `Result<TResult, TError>` type to allow better control flow based off of error states.

 ### TODO: show code examples